 In sum, PIs who have the responsibiliy for the conduct of the study must obtain UMBC IRB approval of all phases and changes prior to conducting the research, regardless of where the research takes place.
 PIs should contact the ORPC in a timely manner whenever collaborative research is planned.
 Separate applications for each institution may be necessary; however, in order to avoid duplicate review, an IRB Authorization Agreement may be arranged with the other institution to establish one IRB as the designated IRB to review and approve the research.

-Federal regulations require that grant applications or proposals for Department of Health and Human Services supported human subjects research be reviewed and approved by an IRB.
+Federal regulations require that grant applications or proposals that support human subjects research be reviewed and approved by an IRB.
 As part of this review, IRBs are required to ensure that the activities described in the grant are consistent with the proposed or IRB-approved protocol.
 At times principal investigators will plan research projects that will eventually lead to the submission of grant applications where human subjects use are:

 - planned in future but have not been finalized, or

 - when a PI received a "just-in-time" notice from a granting agency and is requesting documentation of IRB approval.

 In these cases, the principal investigator may ask the IRB to specifically and separately review and approve activities in this planning phase.
 This guidance is created to address this topic.